-4.2 Summary
+3.2 Summary

-Although load was the greatest uncertainty as measured by NPV, the CO_2 restriction variable had a greater impact on the types of resource selected.
-Coal plants without CO_2 controls operated longer with the least restricted CO_2 restriction scenario, while NPPD's nuclear facility fared better under the most restricted CO_2 scenarios.
+Although load was the greatest uncertainty as measured by NPV, the CO2 restriction variable had a greater impact on the types of resource selected.
+Coal plants without CO2 controls operated longer with the least restricted CO2 restriction sceanario, while NPPD's nuclear facility fared better under the most restricted CO2 restriction scenarios.

 Nuclear and coal units fared better under higher market prices.
 A major reason for this is due to their fuel costs being relatively uncorrelated to market prices, while natural gas fuel tends to be positively correlated with the market.
 Coal and nuclear units also tend to fare well under severe conditions, such as Winter Storm Uri.
-Their onsite fuel and robust design allow them to reliably respond to customer needs during severe weather conditions.
+Their onsite fuel and robust design allows them to reliabily respond to customer needs during severe weather conditions.

-NPPD maintains a diverse resource mix, in alignment with our Vision, Mission, Strategic Directives, and Strategic Plan, to reduce risk. and reaffirms the value and risk reduction benefits for our customers to ensure ongoing fuel diversity in our resources over the IRP planning horizon.
+NPPD tries to maintain a diverse resource mix, in alignment with our Vision, Mission, Strategic Directives, and Strategic Plan, and reaffirms the need to maintain fuel diversity in our resources.

-CNS is presently the least risky nuclear or coal with CCS option under a restrictive CO_2 scenario.
+CNS is presently the least risky nuclear or coal with CCS option under a restrictive CO2 scenario.
 Continued operation will also allow NPPD to maintain a diverse resource mix.
 As such, it is recommended to proceed with the second relicense renewal process and further refine the capital costs needed for the relicense, as well as continue to monitor CNS operating costs.

 The GGS units are presently a cost effective resource for NPPD's customers.
-With the potential availability of 45Q credits under the Inflation Reduction Act, it could also remain a cost effective solution under a restrictive CO_2 scenario if retrofitted with CCS equipment.
-This technology is not yet widely proven so it is considered more risky than a relicense of CNS.
+With the potential availability of 45Q credits under the Inflation Reduction Act, it could also remain a cost effective solution under a restrictive CO2 scenario if retrofitted with CCS equipment.
+This technology is yet widely proven so it is considered more risky than a relicense of CNS.
 As such, it is recommended to continue to operate GGS on coal, while continuing to investigate CCS for potentially lower cost options and impacts of the IRA.

 Sheldon Station is a very good location for a generation resource.
-The results suggest restoring natural gas as the primary fuel at Sheldon can be in NPPD and its customers' best interest.
+The results suggest restoring natural gas as the primary fuel at Sheldon can be in NPPD and its customer's best interest.
 It is recommended to continue to pursue required modifications at Sheldon for compliance with ELG rule requirements, while also investigating potential restoration of the site to natural gas operation.
 Continuing on this dual track will afford NPPD the greatest flexibility to respond to our customers' needs in the future.

 SMRs are currently too expensive to be a cost effective resource.
 NPPD should continue to monitor the development of SMRs and complete preliminary siting studies.
-NPPD should also further define the potential benefits of the IRA for these types of units.
+NPPD should also further define the potential benefits of from the IRA for these types of units.

 Energy efficiency and demand response can also provide value.
-It is recommended to discuss additional energy efficiency funding with NPPD's wholesale contract customers and retail to develop a program that works best for all parties.
+It is recommended to discuss additional energy efficiency funding with NPPD's wholesale contract customers and Retail to develop a program that works best for all parties.
 Demand response programs can provide a faster way to serve new load, but only if a customer is willing to curtail load when required.
 Demand response program requirements are also under review by SPP.
 Any adjustments to the requirements will need to be addressed and incorporated into NPPD's demand response programs.

 Installation of new renewables tends to occur if a unit is retired or new load is added.
-Earlier installation of renewables can make sense with the Inflation Reduction Act credits and CO_2 restrictions and should be investigated.
+Earlier installation of renewables can make sense with the Inflation Reduction Act credits and CO2 restrictions and should be investigated.
 The exact size and type will depend on what is available to interconnect to the transmission system within a few years and its costs.

-5. NEXT STEPS / ACTION ITEMS
+4. NEXT STEPS / ACTION ITEMS